End-to-end Surface Optimization for Light Control: Method

-where $A_i$ is the area of face $t_i$.
-Note that $\facesmoothloss$ can be considered as a discrete integral of squared mean curvature over the mesh.

-On a smooth surface, the Weingarten map $\shapeoperator_{\mathbf{p}}$ maps each tangent vector $\tangentvec \in T_{\mathbf{p}}$ to the differential of surface normal at ${\mathbf{p}}$ along $\tangentvec$.
-Thus, the matrix $\sffmat_i$ in Eq.~\eqref{eq:SFFMatrix} needs to be consistent with the face normals in the neighborhood of $t_i$.
+The matrix $\sffmat_i$ needs to be consistent with the face normals in the neighborhood of $t_i$.
 We discretize this condition in a way similar to~\cite{rusinkiewicz2004estimating}.
 First, we associate the normal $\mathbf{n}_i$ of each face $t_i$ to its centroid $\mathbf{c}_i$.
 Then, for each adjacent face $t_j$ that shares a common edge with $t_i$, we compute the difference vectors

 between the positions and normals of their centroids, and project them onto the tangent plane of $t_i$ to derive their local coordinates